 - Stop extra unnecessary driving – Driving around for nonessential reasons costs money in gas and could add $20 per week or more to your monthly fuel bill.

 SAVINGS = $80/month

 - Stop Drinking Alcohol – Alcohol is bad for your health and it’s expensive.
 A case of beer or a bottle of good wine per week is about $20.
 Multiply that by 4 weeks per month and you’re looking at another $80 in expenses.
 If you don’t drink, good for you!
 But realize that many people do.
 (DISCLAIMER: don’t try to quit drinking without help if you can’t or are addicted; this could cause serious problems; your health is very important, so please seek professional help if you need help quitting drinking).

 SAVINGS = $80/month minimum.

-- Stop Unnecessary Shopping – This might be hard for some folks, but spending money on things you don’t really need, or things that you use only once and they sit in a closet or cabinet or on a shelf somewhere unused is a waste of money.
+- Stop unnecessary shopping – This might be hard for some folks, but spending money on things you don’t really need, or things that you use once and they sit in a closet or cabinet or on a shelf somewhere is a waste of money.
 This is hard to quantify with a real number because everyone’s spending habits are different.
-You might think you need a new pair of shoes work boots, or maybe you need that new coffee machine, or a box of crackers, cookies, sweets, new shirt, or some useless knick-knack that will do nothing for you but sit on the shelf.
+You might think you need a new pair of shoes work boots, or maybe you need that new coffee machine, or a box of crackers, cookies, sweets, a new shirt, or some useless knick-knack that will do nothing for you but sit on the shelf.
 Don’t buy it.
 Put that money in the bank and leave it there.
-You’d be amazed at how much money is wasted on small useless or hardly used items.
+You’d be amazed at how much money is wasted on small, useless, or hardly used items.
 Even small purchases add up each month.
 To simplify we’ll use a good general number.

 SAVINGS = $250/month